ameliaeiger/tic-tac-toe/README.md

 # It's Tic-Tac-Toe Time!

-A Turing School of Software and Design project.
-Based on the beloved cartoon series Adventure Time.
+A Turing School of Software and Design project based on the beloved cartoon series Adventure Time.

 This project utilizes HTML, CSS, and JavaScript.
 Extra emphasis was put on crafting an efficient data model and connecting it to the DOM.